 (10) No sooner than sixty days after the applicable Operating Day, ERCOT shall provide to the appropriate TAC subcommittee instances of manual overrides of HDL or LDL, including the name of the Generation Resource, the reason for the override, and, as applicable, the cost as calculated in Section 6.6.3.6, Real-Time High Dispatch Limit Override Energy Payment.

 (11) After every SCED run, ERCOT shall post to the MIS Certified Area, for any QSE, instances of a manual override of the HDL or LDL for a Generation Resource, including the original and overridden HDL or LDL.

+(12) After every SCED run, ERCOT shall prepare and publish on the ERCOT website data for the Demand Response Monitor containing analysis of the Demand response of aggregated State Estimated Load (SEL) exhibiting a significant decrease in consumption likely due to responses to Locational Marginal Prices (LMPs), 4-Coincident Peak (4CP), ERCOT-wide appeal(s) through the public news media for voluntary energy conservation, or other ERCOT actions.
+The Demand response shall be calculated by comparing the positive difference in peak consumption of a Load in the past two hours to the current SEL of selected substations.

+(a) Selection of Loads to be used in the Demand Response Monitor would be by off-line analysis of various Loads’ responses observed in historical State Estimator data.
+ERCOT may aggregate sub-sets of SEL for use by the ERCOT operators in Real-Time.

+(b) The ERCOT website posting will include a graphical depiction of the aggregate Demand response observed compared to the average LMP from each SCED run, plotted as separate time series in descending chronological order, for the past two hours of SCED executions.